German regional president found dead with gunshot wound — report | DW | 03.06.2019

 A spokesman for Walter Lübcke's party, the conservative Christian Democratic Union (CDU), confirmed the 65-year-old's death late on Sunday.

-Regional news outlet HNA reported that Lübcke had been found with a bullet wound in his head and that police had found no weapon on the scene.
+Regional news outlet HNA reported that Lübcke had been found with a bullet wound in his head and that police had found no weapon at the scene.

 State police did not comment on the HNA report.
 They said in a statement that they were investigating the matter.